Over the last several decades, media around the practice of law has presented some of…

 The Carlson Law Firm Can Help

-While it may seem small in comparison to the case you’re going to court for, what you wear can actually affect the outcome of your case.
-If you’re appearing before a judge, it doesn’t necessarily mean that you need to wear a suit and tie.
-However, if you show up in flip flops and sweat pants, the court may get the impression that you don’t really care about your situation.
+While it may seem small compared to your legal situation, what you wear can affect the outcome of your case.
+If you’re appearing before a judge, it doesn’t necessarily mean you must wear a suit and tie.
+However, if you show up in flip-flops and sweatpants, the court may get the impression that you don’t really care about your situation.